DankyNanky/DankyNanky/README.md

 @[NancarrowConsulting](https://michaelnancarrow.com) - just a side hustle of mine.
 Focusing on small-business and home user support, MSP, and consultation services.
 Reach out directly via [this address](mailto:github-connect@michaelnancarrow.com) if you want to collaborate.

-If you want, you can view alot of my old work(s) [here(https://stackexchange.com/users/3557691).
+If you want, you can view alot of my old work(s) [here](https://stackexchange.com/users/3557691).
 This site is used as a Q&A, and is where I like to linger.
+Yes, I cringe at it, too.

 The older I get, the more I start to appreciate this interface view:
 ```